Financial Topics & Tips

 1. Phony IRS agents call you up and inform you that you owe taxes.
 They come up with some official sounding “tax” you owe or they say you are owed a big refund.
 All you have to do is confirm your social security number (SSN).

 2. You receive an email with a link that directs you to an official looking website asking you to update your IRS information.
 Of course, included in that information is your social security number.

 3. You receive an email with a link directing you to a website that asks you to verify your e-file information for the IRS.
 This information includes your SSN, your credit or debit card number (for paying any tax due), address, etc.

 4. Someone “official” shows up at your door unexpectedly and presents you with a badge that looks like it could be an IRS agent.
-You are told you owe taxes and her or she is there to collect payment or to take you to jail if you don’t pay.
+You are told you owe taxes and he/she is there to collect payment or take you to jail if you don’t pay.

 Of course all of these are fake.
 The IRS has protocols in place for communicating with taxpayers and one thing you can be sure of is that no one from the agency will initiate communication with you using email, the telephone, social media, or by showing up at your door.
 They will first send a letter by US Postal Service.